David N. Farr

 Since becoming CEO, Farr has put a priority on creating long-term value for shareholders and investing for long-term growth while maintaining the company’s solid financial performance relative to earnings, cash flow, and return on capital.
 Emerson is one of a handful of companies with nearly 60 consecutive years of increasing dividends to its shareholders.

-As Emerson’s CEO, Farr has been an active member of several business and industry organizations over the years.
-He currently serves on the executive committee of the National Association of Manufacturers (NAM) board of directors.
-He also is a member of the board of directors of IBM and serves on the board of the US-China Business Council.
+During his tenure as Emerson’s CEO, Farr has been an active member of several business and industry organizations.
+He currently serves on the executive committee of the National Association of Manufacturers (NAM) board of directors and is on the board of directors for the US-China Business Council.
+He also is a member of the board of directors of IBM.

-Committed to giving back to the community, Farr is active in a wide range of civic and charitable organizations in St. Louis.
+Farr has been active in a wide range of civic and charitable organizations in St. Louis.
 He is a member and past president of Civic Progress, an organization of chief executives from leading companies in St. Louis who work together to promote the region.
-He also currently serves on the executive board of the Municipal Theatre Association of St. Louis (The Muny at Forest Park).
+He currently serves on the executive board of the Municipal Theatre Association of St. Louis (The Muny at Forest Park).
 He has served stints on the boards of directors for several nonprofits and educational institutions, including the United Way of Greater St. Louis.
 In recognition of his community leadership and charitable activities, Farr was named St. Louis Citizen of the Year in 2011 and was recognized by the Marine Corps Scholarship Foundation with the Semper Fidelis Award in 2012.

 Farr received a bachelor’s degree in chemistry from Wake Forest University and a master’s degree in business administration from Vanderbilt University.